schmelto/ImpactHackathon/README.md

 ## The challenge

+### All challanges of the #ImpactHackathon

+1. **FoodWaste challenge hosted by [Schwarz Group](https://www.linkedin.com/company/schwarzdienstleistungen/):** How could food waste be reduced among consumers and retailers without endangering the prosperity of both parties?
+2. **CampusLife challenge hosted by [Fraunhofer IAO](https://www.iao.fraunhofer.de):** How can data support finding the perfect residential neighborhood to live in?
+3. **FutureEducation Challenge hosted by [Campus Founders](https://campusfounders.de/):** How can a combination of online and offline formats ensure equal opportunities in education?

+### Our team has chosen:

 **#CampusLife challenge hosted by [Fraunhofer IAO](https://www.iao.fraunhofer.de):** How can data support finding the perfect residential neighborhood to live in?